zynksoftware/Zynk-Workflow/_docs/Xero-Connector/Connecting-to-Xero.md

 title: Connecting to Xero
 ---

+**Xero will no longer support this type of connection in December 2020.
+Please refer to [Connecting to Xero with OAuth 2](connecting-to-xero-with-oauth-2) for documentation for the newer OAuth 2 connection**

 All of the tasks in the Xero connector require a connection to Xero, so you will need to create a connection with the type 'Xero'.
 See [Managing Connections](managing-connections) for instructions on creating a new connection.

 Zynk connects to Xero using the private API, which requires you to set up a private application in Xero.
 Xero provide instructions on how to do this in the documentation section of their site under [Private Applications](https://developer.xero.com/documentation/auth-and-limits/private-applications/).
 Note that the name for the private application is not important, so you can choose anything (such as 'Zynk Integration').